 Once you set sharing, you can't change it.
 If you want to change the sharing scope, you need to create a new conversion goal and pause the old one.

-If someone qualifies to be part of multiple remarketing lists AND the remarketing lists are associate with the same ad group with different bids, the highest bid will be applied.
+If someone qualifies to be part of multiple remarketing lists AND the remarketing lists are associated with the same ad group or campaign with different bids, the highest bid will be applied.

 If you set different bids for device, ad schedule, location and demographic, the bids get multiplied when your ad is shown.